 Your lymphatic system fights infections, removes waste, and keeps your body fluids balanced — but when it malfunctions, you could retain fluid and develop lymphedema.
-The leading lymphatic system experts at Vascular Surgery Associates, LLC, with offices in Bel Air, Baltimore, Towson, Westminster, Elkton, Frederick, Ellicott City, Hampstead, Abingdon, Columbia, and Lutherville, Maryland, can diagnose lymphedema and treat your symptoms.
+The leading lymphatic system experts at Vascular Surgery Associates, LLC, with offices in Bel Air, Baltimore, Towson, Westminster, Elkton, Frederick, Ellicott City, Hampstead, Abingdon, Columbia, Lutherville, Maryland, and Newark, DE can diagnose lymphedema and treat your symptoms.
 If you have leg swelling or other lymphedema symptoms, book your appointment online or call the office in your area for help today.

 Lymphedema is a condition that happens when your lymph fluid builds up in one area rather than circulating throughout your body as usual.
 Lymphedema often occurs in the legs or arms, so the most common indicator of this condition is leg swelling.

 In addition to prominent swelling, usually in your legs, you may also experience:

 - Leg tightness

 - Leg aching

 Usually, these symptoms appear in only one leg, but they can occasionally affect both legs.

 Lymphedema develops because of a blockage within, or damage to, your lymph nodes.
 This blockage or damage inhibits normal drainage, so your lymph fluid can't move back into your blood as usual.
 As the lymph fluid collects, it leads to the characteristic swelling.

 Secondary lymphedema, which is more common, typically develops because of: